opencomputeproject/SAI/ptf/docs/PTF-SAIv2Overview.md

 ### Setup DUT (Device under testing)
 *In this section, we will introduce how to setup the saiserverv2 docker in DUT.*

-> we prepared some scripts to help setup the DUT, you can change some of the scripts as needed
+> We prepared some scripts to help setup the DUT, you can change some of the scripts as needed

 1. Install the script for the setup DUT

     ```
     # clone the sonic-misc to your local environment
     git clone https://github.com/richardyu-ms/sonic-misc